maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)
 ```

-It is a great exercise to work on interpretability and explainability of models in the healthcare sector, since performing such work would typically be required by authorities.
+It is a great exercise to work on interpretability and explainability of models in the healthcare sector, since performing such work could typically be required by authorities.

 In the next sections, we will cover the main interpretable models, their advantages, their limitations and examples.
 We will then explore explainability methods, as well as examples for each method.